Teebs99/Teebs99/README.md

 #### RelayFoundry
 - Design and implement infrastructure
-- Oversee and manage an offshore development team
+- Oversee and manage a small development team
 - Design product functionality
 - Deliver reports to CTO